snubwoody/wakunguma.com/src/pages/blog/variadic-generics.md

 ### Macros
 Most, if not all, of these issues can be solved using macros, regardless of how unpleasant to write that may be, or even just writing the code by hand.
-So it depends on whether the increased ergonomics outweigh the complexity of implementing this feature.
+Macros can take in an arbitrary amount of rust tokens, which covers all the use cases of variadic generics So it depends on whether the increased ergonomics outweigh the complexity of implementing this feature.

 ```rust
 macro_rules! impl_system {